danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 We first check that we have a `longPressAction`, otherwise we abort the operation.
 If we have one, we take the current date and set the `longPressDate` to it.

-We then use the `longPressDelay` to trigger an async operation, in which we check if `longPressDate` is still the same as.
-If so, the gesture is still active, which means that we should trigger the `longPressAction`.
+We then use `longPressDelay` to trigger an async operation that check if `longPressDate` is still the same.
+If so, the gesture is still active, and should trigger the `longPressAction`.

 ## How to trigger a repeating action

-With the long press taken care of, let's look at how to handle repeats, which are actions that trigger on a regular basis for as long as you keep the button pressed.
+With the long press taken care of, let's look at how to handle repeats, which are the actions that trigger on a regular basis for as long as you keep the button pressed.

-To handle the repeats, we will use a component called [RepatGestureTimer]({{page.timer}}), which is a simple class that starts calling an action with a certain interval when it's started, then stops when it's stopped.
-Tap the link to see the source code, if you're interested in the implementation.
+To handle the repeats, we will use a [RepatGestureTimer]({{page.timer}}), which is a simple class that starts calling an action with a certain interval when it's started, then stops when it's stopped.

 Trying to trigger a repeating action involve the following operations: